layer-ray/JsonCsvConverter/README.md

         -Regex replace

 # CREDITS
-The idea comes from this list [Florin Pop - App ideas](https://github.com/florinpop17/app-ideas).
+The idea comes from this list: [Florin Pop - App ideas](https://github.com/florinpop17/app-ideas).

 Thanks for the inspiration!